 You should know that whenever you revise or publish a blog post, it adds a new database table, which increases its size.
 You must keep an eye on such extra tables.

-The next module is to optimize the database tables of your website comments.
 Just like blog posts, you can see the spammed comments, unapproved comments, deleted comments, Orphaned Comment Data, and Duplicated Comment Meta.

 You can delete them by clicking on the Sweep button beside each.